 Favourite Album: Carrie and Lowell

-Overlooked Album: Seven Swans
+Overlooked Gem: Seven Swans

 The first in a series of fifty proposed albums chronicling every state of America, and Stevens’ third album overall, Michigan chronicles his native state.
 Accordingly, it’s full of malaise and blue collar battlers, although songs like ‘Vito’s Ordination Song’ and ‘Oh Detroit, Lift Up Your Weary Head (Restore!
 Rebuild!
 Reconsider!)’ are tinged with some hope.
 Michigan sets out the basis of Stevens’ basic styles for his next few albums; he’s generally either delivering acoustic ballads, delivered with banjo or piano accompaniment, or overblown epics that channel touches of jazz and progressive rock.